What's behind South Korea's population decline? | DW | 21.12.2021

 Equally, young men in their 20s and 30s who are not able to land a safe and well-paid job are forced to work in part-time positions with little security.

-He said this fosters a sense of insecurity not conducive to future planning, including plans to have children.
+He said this fosters a sense of uncertainty not conducive to future planning, including starting families.

-Another contributing factor may be women waiting for longer before starting families.
+Another contributing factor may be that women are waiting longer before having children.
 Some are choosing to pursue careers and education and forgo motherhood entirely.

 Figures released by the Seoul Metropolitan Government on December 16 show that the number of marriages in the city has fallen by 43% in the last 20 years, down from 78,745 in 2000 to 44,746 last year.
 The average age of first marriages was 33 in 2020, up from 29 two decades ago.